 Kick GBV Out Campaign: 16 Days of Activism 2024

-With funds from Irish Aid for the Community of Practice Koinadugu through Her Future Foundation, to raise awareness of gender-based violence against women and girls in Koinadugu.
-Network AID Africa supports the replication of a female football match in Koinadugu under the campaign: Kick GBV Out.
-The event was used to engage girls in the football discipline on menstrual hygiene, sexual harassment and protection laws and referral pathway.
+With funds from Irish Aid for the Community of Practice Koinadugu, through Her Future Foundation, raised awareness of gender-based violence against women and girls in Koinadugu.
+Network AID Africa supports the replication of a female football match in Koinadugu under the campaign "Kick GBV Out".
+The event was used to engage girls in the football discipline on menstrual hygiene, sexual harassment, protection laws, and referral pathways.

 Spectators were encouraged to allow girls to choose their discipline irrespective of their gender and to collectively protect the interests of women and girls.